How to Wash Merino Wool Socks

 In the backcountry: Use a biodegradable soap like Dr. Bronner’s®.
 Make sure to follow Leave No Trace practices and any regulations specific to the area you are in.

-- Add a small amount of soap and gently shake the bag.
+- Add a small amount of soap and gently agitate and shake the bag.

 - Wait 15 minutes, then shake the bag again.

 - Drain the water at least 200 yards from any water source.

 - Refill the bag with fresh water and shake again to rinse out the soap.

 - Drain the water.
 Repeat as necessary until soap is removed from the socks.

 Line drying wool socks is great for the environment, plus you can capture some fun pictures of your socks all lined up to dry.
 If you’d like to speed the process up, you can put your socks in the dryer.
 Make sure to set to tumble dry on low to avoid excess heat wearing down your socks.

 In the backcountry: Use your palms to gently press out excess moisture.
 Lay them on a rock or tent line to dry.
 If you hand wash your socks in the morning, you can attach them to outside of your pack to dry as you hike.